arc42/quality.arc42.org-site/_articles/02-quality-models.md

 ![10-top level quality attributes from SEI](/images/articles/sei-2022/sei-quality-model-v2022.png)

-Whow, what a difference - only 10 _areas_ instead of 40 terms in the ISO 25010 standard.
+Wow, what a difference - only 10 _areas_ instead of 40 terms in the ISO 25010 standard.
 They differentiate these qualities into two categories:

 >We will focus on two categories of quality attributes.
 The first category includes those attributes that describe some property of the system at runtime, such as availability, performance, or usability.